Sadaat Shafqat Amanat: Early life and background

 Sadaat Shafqat Amanat was born on 12 November 1997 in Lahore, Pakistan.
 He graduated from SICAS Lahore and attended Regent's University London from 2022 to 2023 where he pursued a bachelor's degree in film and screen production, but did not graduate, choosing to move back to Pakistan to focus on his music career.

 Being born into a vocal gharana, Amanat has shared that he has learned music from many member of his family, but lists his father Shafqat Amanat Ali and granduncles Ustad Bade Fateh Ali Khan and Ustad Hamid Ali Khan as his primary teachers and musical influences.

 Career

 Amanat made his singing debut in 2019, with the single "Tu," which he composed when he was 14 years old.
 The track was described as "a fresh take on the 80s revivalist sound" and Amanat was noted for his "diverse range."
-In 2021, he was among the 75 Pakistani artists who collaborated on the single "Ao Ehad Karain," released by Coke Studio and ISPR in observance of Pakistan's 81st Republic Day.
+In 2021, he was among the 75 Pakistani artists who collaborated on the single "Ao Ehad Karain," released by Coke Studio and the ISPR in observance of Pakistan's 81st Republic Day.